jeffharrell/minicart/README.md

 Please log the issue on the [Mini Cart’s issue tracker](https://github.com/jeffharrell/MiniCart/issues), including a link or sample code that reproduces it if possible.

 **I installed the Mini Cart, but my website still redirects to PayPal when clicking on a button.
 Why?**
+There's two causes for this.
+The first is quite easy and it's that you have inserted the Mini Cart JavaScript in the document head or at the top of your page.
+It needs to be inserted before the closing body element so that it can "see" the PayPal forms.

-The Mini Cart doesn’t yet work with what PayPal’s call their “hosted” or “encrypted” buttons which is why this is most likely happening.
+The other cause is that the Mini Cart doesn’t yet work with what PayPal’s call their “hosted” or “encrypted” buttons which is why this is most likely happening.
 To fix your buttons, you’ll need to log into paypal.com and do the following steps:

 1. Create a button on PayPal’s website and uncheck the Save button at PayPal checkbox under Step 2: Track inventory, profit & loss.
 2. Once you’ve created the button click Remove code protection before copying your button’s code.